pivotal/docs-tap/learning-center/portal-rest-api/anonymous-access.md

 Replace the value `<index>` with the URL for your custom index page where you list the workshops available.
 When a user completes the workshop, that user is redirected back to this index page.
 The user is also redirected back to this index page when an error occurs.

 When a user is redirected back to the index page, a query string parameter is supplied to notify why the user is being returned.
-This can be used to display a banner or other indication as to why the user was returned.
+This is used to display a banner or other indication as to why the user was returned.

 The name of the query string parameter is `notification` and the possible values are: